 General things to know about EVE Online before beginning:

-- EVE has no win conditions! play is varied and open-ended. avoid/mitigate stuff you dislike, pursue what you enjoy, and ignore naysayers
+- EVE has no win conditions! play is varied and open-ended. pursue what you enjoy, avoid what you dislike, and ignore naysayers

 - EVE is unforgiving and deep! avoid it if you're easily upset by loss, can't laugh at yourself, or can't seek help via a search engine and/or other players